 The majority of London's pubs are hundreds of years old.
 The buildings once held upstairs breweries or had large numbers of rooms to rent to travelers.
-As those uses began to die out - especially during the 20th century - pub landlords looked around for new ways to earn money from their large amounts of empty space.
+As those uses began to die out - especially during the 20th century - pub landlords looked around for new ways to earn money from their large amounts of unused space.
 Since pubs and theater have always been closely associated in London, creating small, intimate theater and cabaret spaces seemed natural.

 How it All Began

 The modern pub theater is a relatively new phenomenon but it has a very old pedigree.
 Inn yard theaters, common in Shakespeare's day but much older, were the first enclosed performance spaces.

 From the early Middle Ages, actors and musicians traveled around the country in troupes, putting up in travelers' inns and taverns - the forerunners of pubs - when they stopped to perform.
 If an inn's landlord allowed them to put on shows in his coach yard, he could charge playgoers to enter the yard.
 He could charge the public even more to go up to the covered balconies or galleries, a common pub feature through the 18th century.
 (Check out the National Trust owned George Inn in Southwark.
 Built in 1677 it's London's last galleried pub.)
 And of course, he could sell food and ale.

 By the Elizabethan era, the first purpose-built theaters using the galleried and enclosed yard model - like Shakespeare's Globe Theatre - were being built and the tavern theater soon died out.